CortexIntelligentAutomation/docs/content/en/docs/2025.7/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 An X.509 SSL certificate (standard, wildcard or self-signed) should be used to secure communication between:

-* Promtail on the Application Servers and the reverse proxy configured for Grafana Loki on the Web Application Server.
+* Grafana Alloy on the Application Servers and the reverse proxy configured for Grafana Loki on the Web Application Server.
 * Grafana end users and the Grafana Web Application on the Web Application Server.

 The wildcard certificate used for installing {{% ctx %}} can be used if it is available in the .PEM file format, otherwise a new certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt][], and must meet the following requirements: